ibm-build-lab/cloud-pak-sandboxes/README.md

 # Cloud Pak Sandboxes

-This project contain the assets to create and manage Cloud Pak Sandboxes on IBM Cloud Classic.
+This project contains assets to create and manage Cloud Pak Sandboxes on IBM Cloud Classic.

 ## Installer